QCPOLstakepool/cardano-tip-bot/README.md

 1. When handling deposits/withdrawals, the bot transfers to/from the master wallet and waits for a certain amount of blocks before updating your balance.
 This is to make sure your deposit/withdrawal isn't rollbacked by a chain fork.

 Telegram :
 1. Your internal wallet is linked to your Telegram @username.
+   1. If your Telegram @username is not configured in your settings, you will not be able to use the bot.
-If you change your Telegram @username you will lose your balance, please withdraw your assets before changing it.
+   2. If you change your Telegram @username you will lose your balance, please withdraw your assets before changing it.

 ## Supported assets
 1. ADA (6 decimals) 1 ADA = 1000000 lovelace